katxeus/civic-participation-network/README.md

 ## Autonomous Instances as Outage Redundancies
 The decentralized protocol is to provide autonomous existence This also allow instances redundancy is a measure for fault torrelence and outage.
-The same ability to decentralize data and processes, provides the preventive ability from authoritarian regimes and governments to compromise to quell dissent through backdoor access, can't.
+The same ability to decentralize data and processes, provides the preventive ability from authoritarian regimes and governments to compromise to quell dissent through backdoor access or other forms of infiltration.
+But also, a system wide sos of such infiltration is sent.